-If your child is meeting the Reading Standard by the end of year 6 they will be reading at curriculum level 3.
+In Reading, to reach the NZ curriculum level for the end of year six, your child will be reading books at curriculum level 3.

 Your child will be reading non-fiction books, chapter books, magazines and information on the computer.
 They will be reading these kinds of stories in all areas of the curriculum.